Debugging Binaries with GDB

 set disassembly-flavor intel

-If you want to switch back use the command set disassembly-flavor intel
+If you want to switch back, use the command set disassembly-flavor att

-If you feel it is bearing to switch to syntax every time you start GDB, you can permanently switch to Intel syntax by editing the gdbinit file.
-This file is located in your home folder.
-So enter the following command.
+If you feel it is boring to switch syntax every time you start GDB, you can permanently switch to Intel syntax by editing the .gdbinit

 echo 'set disassembly-flavor intel' > ~/.gdbinit